The Flow Cytometer: One Step Closer to Unlocking the Mysteries of Cancer

 As researchers around the world race to discover new approaches to treating cancer, many believe the answer lies in tailoring treatment specifically to the individual patient, a practice called personalized medicine.

-Now, thanks in part to donors to the Ottawa Regional Cancer Foundation and The Ottawa Hospital, this could happen more quickly in our community: The Ottawa Hospital was recently able to purchase a Flow Cytometer Cell Sorter, a vital piece of equipment that will help accelerate local cancer research in the areas of immunotherapy and biotherapeutics.
+Now, thanks in part to donors to the Ottawa Regional Cancer Foundation and The Ottawa Hospital, new possibilities for personalized medicine can be explored here in our community: The Ottawa Hospital was recently able to purchase a new Flow Cytometer Cell Sorter, a vital piece of equipment that will help accelerate local cancer research in the areas of immunotherapy and biotherapeutics.

 The Flow Cytometer (pictured above) is a machine that can sort through a patient’s cells to separate and analyze them more closely.
 Researchers hope this will help them better understand and target immune cells to help a patient’s body fight their own cancer, as they look to learn why some cancer patients can be cured with immunotherapy treatments while others succumb to their disease.
 If some patients’ immune systems can be called into action to completely destroy a cancer, why isn’t it working for others?